marcosivni/Websocketfy/README.md

 ## Client-Server architecture with the Websocketfy-Server

-The Websocketfy-Server is a middle piece between the Higiia client and the extended SQL server.
+The Websocketfy-Server is a middle piece between the WebHigiia client and the extended SQL server.
 Since the client typically requests large image files, we opt to keep those files organized in an external filesystem (shared with PACS environments) accessible to the Websocketfy-Server to shorten transferring distances and reduce overhead in this client-server architecture.
 Accordingly, the Websocketfy-Server is also responsible for conveying the files to the client, unburdening the SIREN server.
 Figure 1 summarizes the relationships between the Higiia client and the data servers.

 ![Higiia relationships](https://github.com/marcosivni/higiia/blob/main/model/example/imgs/architecture.png)
 Figure 1.
 Relationships between the Higiia client and data servers.